-Golf Fundraising Ideas outlines some creative ways for your organization to make the most of your charity golf tournament or fundraising golf outing.
-Of course, the player registration fee provides a baseline for obtaining funds; however, there are plenty of opportunities to raise fundraising dollars before, during and after the tournament takes place.
-We've outlined some of the best golf fundraising ideas here to provide you with interesting ways to help you exceed your fundraising goals.
+Golf Fundraising Ideas outlines some creative ways for non-profit organizations to make the most of a charity golf tournament or fundraising golf outing.
+Golf tournaments can be very successful fundraising events, when done right.
+Of course, the player registration fee provides a baseline for obtaining funds; however, there are plenty of opportunities to raise money before, during and after the tournament takes place.
+We’ve outlined some of the best golf fundraising ideas here to provide you with interesting ways to help you exceed your fundraising goals.

-You may also want to consider implementing golf tournament software to help you manage all the details of your golf tournament event including:
+Our industry-leading golf tournament software will help you manage all of the details above for your charity golf tournament, including:

 - Online golfer and team registration, team pairings

 - Free technical support and training